-3.5 Community communications groups for wildfire information
+2.6 Community communications groups for wildfire information

 The Royal Society for the Protection of Birds (RSPB) have set up a WhatsApp group for the community around Nethy Bridge and Abernethy.
 This is used exclusively for transmitting fire related information and content is overseen by the administrator accordingly.
 People message if they see smoke or someone setting up a barbeque in a vulnerable area.
 Rangers and other estate staff can then respond rapidly if required.

-Such a group, WhatsApp is one of several possible communications apps, could be used to organise resources at a wildfire and to ensure only the appropriate amount of resource is deployed on site.
-This communications group is a useful initiative with the potential for a wider network of such groups, based around communities and with suitable administration so they remain for the use of fire related messages only.
+Such a group could be used to organise resources at a wildfire and to ensure only the appropriate amount of resource is deployed on site.
+This communications group is a useful initiative with the potential for a wider network of such groups.
 Should land managers and communities be interested in setting up similar groups, the Park Authority will facilitate and support their establishment.